How to Give a Massage ...

 Learning how to give a massage that's relaxing, and provides pain-relieving health benefits for your family or friends can be easy and fun to learn.
 Headaches, muscle cramps, neck pain, and back soreness can all be eased with a few minutes of massage.

-Therapists learn how to give a massage in massage school, as well as how to perform a variety of massage techniques, but if you just want to learn how to massage a friend or family member when they hurt, we want to share great techniques that can help you...help them!
+Therapists learn massage in school, but if you just want to learn how to massage a friend or family member when they hurt, we want to share great techniques that can help you...help them!

 Step-by-step massage tips for :